 Preparing for and taking the End Point Assessment – AM2S

 The course is delivered via day release over an academic calendar year at a JTL training centre or college partner near you however, some regions may offer block release.
-Your dedicated JTL Training Officer will be able to advise you.
+This will be discussed with you before you start.

 Each apprentice will be allocated a dedicated Training Office to monitor and assess their learning progress throughout their apprenticeship.